 Having followed the regiments commanded by Bourlamaque to the outskirts of Quebec, Arnoux remained there until 28 July 1760.
 It was during this period that he suffered heavy financial losses.
 According to his contemporaries, after the battle at Sainte-Foy on 28 April 1760 [see Lévis*] the surgeon-major was ordered to stay at Quebec and to supply “medicaments and provisions” to all the wounded, “English as well as French,” who were being treated at the Hôpital Général.
 “Sieur Arnoux provided not only for the subsistence and the necessary medicaments for the sick who were able to get into the aforementioned hospital, but he set up mobile hospitals at his own expense; made considerable purchases on all sides, at excessive cost, of all necessary and indispensable provisions; hired surgeons’ assistants and hospital attendants; paid for expensive transport, and employed to this end much beyond his fortune to bring the sick the relief they needed.”
 On 28 July Arnoux went to Montreal, where less than a month later, on 20 August, he died of an “inflammation of the lungs.”

 In a report dated 12 Sept.
 1760 the commissary of wars, Benoît-François Bernier*, paid a posthumous tribute to the surgeon-major: “He died of the consequences and fatigues of the siege of Quebec, at which he exerted himself unstintingly, to the great admiration of everyone.
 He supported the sick with his own money and dies without resources, leaving a widow and young children.
 Public opinion is unanimous that the king should take an interest in this family.
 But Intendant Bigot is unwilling to do anything for them.”
 Montcalm and Bourlamaque also spoke in high terms of Arnoux’s career.
 The commissary of wars Doreil wrote: “He exceeded my expectations.”
 Arnoux was a friend of Montcalm; the latter was even godfather to one of the surgeon’s children, and he had complete confidence in Arnoux’s skill.
 Out of this friendship grew the legend according to which the surgeon-major was present at Montcalm’s last moments.
-Since Arnoux was also a friend of Bigot, who speedily forgot him, and of Joseph-Pierre Cadet* and Michel-Jean-Hugues Péan*, who refused to help his widow recover the sums advanced by her husband, it has been conjectured that if it had not been for his unexpected death the surgeon-major might have been incriminated in the Bigot affair.
+Since Arnoux was also a friend of Bigot, who speedily forgot him, and of Joseph-Michel Cadet* and Michel-Jean-Hugues Péan*, who refused to help his widow recover the sums advanced by her husband, it has been conjectured that if it had not been for his unexpected death the surgeon-major might have been incriminated in the Bigot affair.
 Pierre-Georges Roy* hints at this possibility on the sole evidence that in 1752 Arnoux is supposed to have paid in ready money 30,000 livres for Péan’s house.
 According to the surgeon’s contemporaries, Arnoux already had “a well-established fortune” when he arrived in New France.
 It was thanks to it that in 1759 he had been able to make considerable advances for the purchase, ordered by Bigot, of medicaments used for treating the wounded in an army of 18,000 men.
 These medicaments, stored in the vaulted cellars of Montcalm’s house, were destroyed at the time of the capture of Quebec.

 After her return to France in 1760 Arnoux’s widow was justified, according to her contemporaries, in claiming more than “1,727,839 livres” to settle her husband’s debts, which he had guaranteed by his personal fortune and the promise of repayment made by Intendant Bigot.
 For several years she vainly called upon the government to pay her husband’s creditors.
 Louis XV deigned only to grant her and her six living children a pension of 3,000 livres, plus reimbursement of a quarter of the sum of 30,970 livres for which she was able to present some bills of exchange saved when the colony was lost.
 Sieur Arnoux had died without having had time to put his accounts in order.